15th MEU Establishes Rapid Response Communications During Staff Planning Exercise

-A U.S. Marine Corps AN/PRC-117G radio is staged on an airfield as an MV-22B Osprey attached to Marine Medium Tiltrotor Squadron (VMM) 362, Marine Aircraft Group 16, 3rd Marine Aircraft Wing, prepares to transport Marines assigned to the 15th Marine Expeditionary Unit, I Marine Expeditionary Force, during rapid response communications training as part of a staff planning exercise at Marine Corps Base Camp Pendleton, California, Aug.
+U.S. Marines assigned to the 15th Marine Expeditionary Unit, I Marine Expeditionary Force, establish a rapid response communications node during a staff planning exercise at Marine Corps Base Camp Pendleton, California, Aug.
 19, 2025.
 The communications detachment exercised expeditionary capabilities and procedures to setup and maintain communications from an austere environment.
 U.S. Department of State and I MEF Expeditionary Operations Training Group interacted with 15th MEU staff planners as they exercised command and control of simulated crisis response scenarios, including a foreign humanitarian assistance, embassy reinforcement, and the military assisted departure of U.S. citizens.
-(U.S. Marine Corps photo by Cpl.
+(U.S. Marine Corps video by Cpl.
 Brian Knowles)

 |Date Taken: